General & History

 and many people have survived eating them.
 Here in California the untimely

-doubt an unvarying diet of sausages and waffles contributed to his demise at
+little doubt an unvarying diet of sausages and waffles contributed to his

-salt is one of the important preservatives that keeps them from spoiling.
+because salt is one of the important preservatives that keeps them from

-Sausages that can be kept at room temperature for some time will be the
+spoiling.
+Sausages that can be kept at room temperature for some time

 Fat: Sausages are high in fat.
 Fat acts as a